flatpressblog/flatpress/fp-plugins/seometataginfo/developer-docs/open-graph-image-pipeline.md

 ?seometa_ogimage=1&amp;v=1786722663&amp;seometa_ogsource=fp-content%2Fimages%2Frepo-independent-og-source.png
 ```

-The historical bug report used `avm-gelaende.png`, but that file belongs to one installed test instance and is not shipped by the FlatPress repository.
 Developer documentation and automated tests therefore use a neutral temporary fixture name and must not assume the presence of that instance-specific image.

 PHP parses the later keys as: